k-wheeler/k-wheeler.github.io/_pages/about.md

 ---

-I am currently a PhD Candidate at Boston University in Earth and Environment, expected finish August 2022.
-I work with Dr. Michael Dietze on monitoring, modeling, and forecasting vegetation foliar phenology.
-Starting September 2022, I will be a postdoc at the Massachusetts Institute of Technology funded through a NOAA Climate and Global Change Postdoctoral Fellowship and will be working with Dr. Cesar Terrer.
+I started a NOAA Climate and Global Change Postdoctoral Fellowship September of 2022 working with Dr. Cesar Terrer at MIT after finish a PhD in Earth and Environment from Boston University.
 This website is currently still being built.

 Research Interests
 ======